valaks-tech/prep_notes/SystemDesignInterviewPrep.md

 - Write optimized
 - No ACID properties
 - Easy to add denormalized data / No new column to be added for new stuff to be added (JSON object)

+# RAID (Redundant Array of Independent Disks)
+- putting together multiple disks which act like single disk
+- Different levels
+     - RAID 0 (Striping) : splits data evenly across 2 or more disks giving high performance, but NO protection
+     - RAID 1 (Mirroring) : gives an exact copy of data on both disks, offering great reliability
+     - RAID 4 & 5         : Same as RAID 0, but they save parity information for data saved to them.
+Parity data is not full data info, but helps great in recreating the data in case of failure
+     - RAID 1 PLUS 0 (RAID 10) : Striped pair of mirrored disks!